Kamilah8/hng-task-zero/README.md

 ### Tool
 * Excel
-  * Data Cleaning - loading and inspection of data.
+  * Data Cleaning and Exploratory - loading and inspection of data.
-  * Visualization - crwating of dashboard and report.
+  * Visualization - creating of dashboard and report.